LG vs Panasonic: the best TVs in the world go head-to-head

 But another player has just ridden into town, looking to take on LG's best OLED screens: Japanese home cinema brand Panasonic.

-With the release of the new Panasonic TX-65CZ952 TV there are now two key players at the top of the TV game fighting it out in the OLED corral.
+With the release of the new Panasonic TX-65CZ950 TV (which released last month as the TX-65CZ952 in the UK) there are now two key players at the top of the TV game fighting it out in the OLED corral.

 The full low-down: